stzn/TIL/SwiftDependencyManagement/README.md

 Instantiating the concrete components does not mean that all dependencies are needed to load immediately.
 We can lazily load them if we need(e.g. using closures to provide dependencies's instances).

+### How to test the Composition Root?

+ the Composition Root is the root of the object graph.
+Thus, the Composition Root and its components shouldn’t be referenced by other modules.
+You want the inverse dependency: the Composition Root should depend on other modules (never the other way around).

+Making sure the Composition Root types are not public is a great way to enforce such rules, as the project wouldn’t even compile if another module references the Composition Root.

+## DI patterns

 ### Constructor injection

 It is the act of statically defining the list of required Dependencies by specifying them as parameters to the class’s constructor.